This page last modified 2017 December 06

 Get the best that you can afford that is suitable for your purpose.
 In order, acquire a medium, low and high power eyepiece — that is the order of their usefulness:

-- A medium-power eyepiece is one that gives a magnification of approximately equal to the telescope aperture in millimetres.
+- A medium-power eyepiece is one that gives a magnification of approximately half the telescope aperture in millimetres.
 Its focal length in millimetres will be about equal to the focal ratio of the telescope.
 This will be your most used eyepiece, so get one you like using!

-- A high-power eyepiece is one that gives a magnification of approximately one and three quarter times the telescope aperture in millimetres.
-Its focal length in millimetres will be slightly more than half the focal ratio of the telescope.
+- A high-power eyepiece is one that gives a magnification approximately equal to the telescope aperture in millimetres.
+Its focal length in millimetres will be about the same as the focal ratio of the telescope.
 This will be your least-used eyepiece, but will be used for making critical observations when seeing is excellent.

 The next question is usually "which type?".
 There is a certain amount of personal preference here (if you can, try before you buy), but there are some basic rules-of-thumb.